anton-g/blog/content/blog/the-last-decade/index.md

 ---
-title: The last decade
+title: The past decade
 date: '2020-01-11T21:05:00.000Z'
 draft: false
-description: 'A short retrospective of the last decade'
+description: 'A short retrospective of the past decade'
 ---

-I'm usually not one for doing huge retrospectives but I got caught up in a conversation with a friend about what we've done this last decade realized I easily forget what I've accomplished.
-So to much of my own benefit, here's a short run through of the last 10 years of my life.
+I'm usually not one for doing huge retrospectives but I got caught up in a conversation with a friend about what we've done this past decade realized I easily forget what I've accomplished.
+So to much of my own benefit, here's a short run through of the past 10 years of my life.

 ## 2010